Cameroon repatriating 12,000 Nigerian refugees

+* U.S. crude stocks at record 535.5 mln barrels -EIA (Adds settlement prices)

-ABUJA About 12,000 Nigerians are being repatriated over the next three to four days after seeking refuge in Cameroon from attacks by Islamist militant group Boko Haram, Nigeria's state emergency agency said on Wednesday.
+ABUJA Aug 5 About 12,000 Nigerians are being repatriated over the next three to four days after seeking refuge in Cameroon from attacks by Islamist militant group Boko Haram, Nigeria's state emergency agency said said on Wednesday.

-A National Emergency Management Agency spokesman said the returnees would be accommodated mainly in the town of Mubi in Adamawa state, close to the border.
+A National Emergency Management Agency spokesman said the returnees would be accomodated mainly in the town of Mubi in Adamawa state, close to the border.

 "We already cleared about 1,150 people but border officers projected that 12,000 people would be arriving," spokesman Manzo Ezekiel said.